SavelevMatthew/Face-Zuma/README.md

 4. You dont have to create all sounds for pack.
 If something is missing, the game will automatically use default sound instead :)

 ## Current Status
-Project development is slowed down, because I was bored of this App and Have not too much time right now to creating new updates.
+Project development is slowed down, because I was bored of this App and Have not too much time right now to create new updates.

 ## Author
 ### Savelev Matvey